 Why would I want an eSIM?

-One of the biggest reasons someone would want to have an eSIM is for easy access to new phone plans as needed.
-Some carriers provide phone service in an app and can activate services through your eSIM while you travel.
+One of the biggest reasons someone would want to have an eSIM is easy access to new phone plans.
+In addition, some carriers provide phone service in an app and can activate services through your eSIM while you travel.
 This can allow you to keep your phone active on your standard line without risking massive roaming fees.

 Some people may also want to have multiple numbers active on one phone.
-This can be great for someone that wants to be able to manage a business phone number and a personal number at the same time.
-It can also be a big help for someone that wants to make sure they have a solid connection in more places thanks to being able to access multiple networks.
-Google Fi can even use the eSIM in the Pixel 4 or newer to improve its service coverage.
+This can be great for someone who wants to manage a business phone number and a personal number simultaneously.
+It can also be a big help for someone who wants to make sure they have a solid connection in more places, thanks to accessing multiple networks.
+Google Fi can even use the eSIM with a standard SIM in the Pixel 4 or newer to improve its service coverage.
 Pixel 4a 5G and Pixel 5 even have access to 5G coverage with the dual SIM feature.

-Having access to an eSIM in other devices such as smartwatches, tablets, or even notebook computers can make it easier to have data on those devices without having to worry about which carrier you will use.
-To add to that, removing a physical opening in the side of a phone can improve water resistance since current SIM trays rely on a gasket to keep water out.
+Having access to an eSIM in other devices such as smartwatches, tablets, or even notebook computers can make it easier to have data on those devices without worrying about which carrier you will use.
+Also, removing a physical opening in the side of a phone can improve water resistance since current SIM trays rely on a gasket to keep water out.
 If it doesn't get seated properly or deteriorates, water can get in.

 One of the main arguments against eSIMs is that people are afraid carriers will use the technology to lock phones out of activation on other carriers.
-While there is some plausibility to this, the end user is currently able to erase their eSIM on their own making it possible to activate on another carrier.
+While there is some plausibility to this, the end-user can now erase their eSIM on their own, making it possible to activate on another carrier.